Grizzly Discoveries (CVE:GZD) Shares Down 16.7% – Here’s What Happened

-Grizzly Discoveries Inc. (CVE:GZD – Get Free Report) shares traded down 16.7% during mid-day trading on Tuesday .
+Grizzly Discoveries Inc. (CVE:GZD – Get Free Report)’s share price fell 16.7% during mid-day trading on Wednesday .
 The stock traded as low as C$0.03 and last traded at C$0.03.
-222,000 shares were traded during trading, an increase of 190% from the average session volume of 76,598 shares.
+222,000 shares traded hands during trading, an increase of 190% from the average session volume of 76,598 shares.
 The stock had previously closed at C$0.03.

 Grizzly Discoveries Company Profile